St Helens Place Refurbishment

 These connections needed careful consideration to avoid clashes with the existing rivets and to keep site works to a minimum.

-The restoration has also been undertaken with sustainability a key objective, looking to achieve a BREEAM Excellent rating.
+The restoration has also been undertaken with sustainability a key objective, and achieved a BREEAM Excellent rating.